MaayonThayaparan/BudgetAllocationApp-React/README.md

 ## Description

 This project uses React to display a webpage to plan for budgeting expenses for various departments.
 - Can change currency using selector (will update in all areas of webpage) where it is displayed.
-- Can select an item, and add/reduce the number of items.
-This will update the webpage in the 'Quantity', 'Items Price' for the item and update the 'Cart Value'.
-- Can remove all items from the Cart.
+- Can update the budget (hardcoded to 20,000 upper limit).
+Budget is used to set upper limits to how much each item can be incremented, alerts will pop-up indicating user when things go passed limit.
+- The 'Remaining' and 'Spent so far' fields dynamically updated as items are added/removed and as budget is adjusted.
+- Can increase or decrease department allocations or do it in lump sum.

 ## Getting Started